Skip to content

 I finished by following the same trail down.
 A few dark clouds were rolling in but quickly passed.

 Final stats turned out to be almost 13 miles and 4,664 feet of elevation.
-Here’s the GPX route if you’re interested.
+Here’s a map with downloadable GPX tracks if you’re interested.

 It was a good day that also put me at the half-way point of my 50-state quest.
 Mahalo Mauna Kea!